encode/django-rest-framework/docs/api-guide/validators.md

 * `queryset` *required* - This is the queryset against which uniqueness should be enforced.
 * `message` - The error message that should be used when validation fails.
+* `lookup` - The lookup used to find an existing instance with the value being validated.
+Defaults to `'exact'`.

 This validator should be applied to *serializer fields*, like so: